TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 There is a tendency to only consider the classical power-on boot as the only means to launch an Operating System (OS) on a computer system.
 In fact, most modern processors support two system launch methods.
-To provide clarity, it is important to establish a common definition of a system launch: during a single power life cycle of a system, a system launch consists of an initialization event, typically in hardware, that is followed by an executing software payload that takes the system from the initialized state to a running state.
 Driven by the Trusted Computing Group (TCG) architecture, modern processors are able to support two methods of system launch.
 These two methods of system launch are known as Static Launch and Dynamic Launch.

 Static Launch
 -------------